 - Edit the name of the profile, then edit the remaining settings as required.

 - Click OK to clone the profile.

-- Click Import in the toolbar.
+- In the toolbar, click Import .
 The Import dialog box opens.

-- Select a FortiGate from the dropdown list.
+- From the FortiGate dropdown, select a FortiGate from the list.
 The list will include all of the devices in the current ADOM.

-- Select the profile or profiles to be imported from the dropdown list.
+- From the Profiles dropdown, select the profile or profiles to be imported from the dropdown list.